Dr. Sheng Pan, Ph.D.

-Dr. Pan’s lab is interested in applying mass spectrometry based proteomics and other molecular techniques to study disease-associated proteome alterations at a functional level.
-These studies are carried out with various goals, aiming to better understand the molecular mechanisms underlying tumorigenesis, to investigate changes in PTM status associated with diseases, and to identify cancer associated protein biomarkers to improve diagnosis or therapeutic treatment.
-Currently, our main disease focuses are pancreatic ductal adenocarcinoma, as well as other GI-tract malignancies and chronic inflammatory diseases.
-In addition, through collaborative efforts, our lab also supports proteomics investigation of neurological diseases, other types of cancers, GI-tract microbiome, infectious diseases and therapeutic drug development.
+Proteins are essential functional biomolecules that are involved in all aspects of cellular physiologic activities, and have been important targets for disease diagnosis and drug development.
+Proteome alterations that are associated with health and diseases may include changes in protein expression, sequence, post-translational modifications (PTMs), turnover, as well as protein interactions with proteins or other biomolecules.
+In our lab, mass spectrometry-based proteomics and other molecular techniques are applied to study disease-associated proteome alterations at a functional level.
+These studies are carried out with various goals, aiming to better understand the molecular mechanisms underlying tumorigenesis, to investigate changes in PTM status associated with diseases, and to identify disease associated protein biomarkers to improve diagnosis or therapeutic treatment.
+Currently, our main disease focuses are pancreatic cancer, colon cancer and neurodegenerative diseases.
+In addition, through collaborative efforts, our lab also involves in various translational and clinical researches, including studies in chronic inflammation, metabolic disorders and therapeutic drug development.
+We are also active in technology innovation and particularly interested in developing mass spectrometry-based technologies for clinical applications, single cell proteomics, metaproteomics and glycoproteomics.
 Bioinformatics and systems biology are important components in our study for analysis of protein interaction networks and regulatory pathways associated with cancer and other disease mechanisms.
-Our works aim to apply and innovate clinical proteomics to facilitate mechanistic studies and biomarker discovery to facilitate early detection, treatment selection and drug development.
+Our works aim to apply and innovate proteomics to facilitate mechanistic studies and biomarker discovery to facilitate early detection, treatment selection and drug development.

-- Chen R, Lai LA, Sullivan Y, Wong M, Wang L, Riddell J, Jung L, Pillarisetty VG, Brentnall1 TA, Pan S, “Disrupting glutamine metabolic pathways to sensitize gemcitabine-resistant pancreatic cancer”, Scientific Reports, 2017, ;7(1):7950.
+- Chen R, Lai LA, Sullivan Y, Wong M, Wang L, Riddell J, Jung L, Pillarisetty VG, Brentnall TA, Pan S, “Disrupting glutamine metabolic pathways to sensitize gemcitabine-resistant pancreatic cancer”, Scientific Reports, 2017, 7(1):7950.

 - Pan S, Chen R, Stevens T, Bronner MP, May D, Tamura Y, McIntosh MW and Brentnall TA, “Proteomics portrait of archival lesions of chronic pancreatitis”, PLoS ONE 2011, 6(11):e27574.